Braxton Bragg: Early career

-Historian Ty Seidule reports that both Bragg's subordinate officers and the regular soldiers under his command in the Army of the Tennessee "hated" Bragg and would, at times, refuse to follow his orders.
-One private, Sam Watkins, who later became a professional writer, said in his memoirs that "None of Bragg's men soldiers ever loved him.
-They had no faith in his ability as a general.
-He was looked upon as a merciless tyrant ...
-He loved to crush the spirit of the men."
-Seidule says that Bragg's battles often ended in defeat because of his insistence on direct frontal assaults and his "uncanny ability to turn minor wins and losses into strategic defeats."

 The 3rd Artillery relocated to Fort Moultrie, Charleston, South Carolina, in 1843.
 Here, Bragg was stationed with three future Union Army generals that he came to consider close friends: George H. Thomas, John F. Reynolds (both of whom were lieutenants who reported to Bragg) and William T. Sherman.
 Bragg continued his controversial writing, this time a series of nine articles published 1844–45 in the Southern Literary Messenger.
 The series, "Notes on Our Army," published anonymously (as "A Subaltern"), included specific attacks on the policies of general in chief Winfield Scott, whom he called a "vain, petty, conniving man."
 There were also numerous attacks on Army administrative policies and officers.
 He included thoughtful recommendations on a proposed structure for the Army general staff that were ignored at the time but echoed in reorganizations that occurred in the early 20th century.

 Bragg's articles came to the attention of Representative James G. Clinton, a New York Democrat and political opponent of Scott's.
 While Bragg was on leave in Washington, D.C., in March 1844, Clinton called him to testify before his House Committee on Public Expenditures.
 Scott ordered him not to testify, in defiance of the Congressional subpoena.
 Bragg was arrested and sent to Fort Monroe, Virginia, where he was court-martialed for disobeying orders and disrespecting his superior officers.
 Bragg conducted his own defense and attempted to turn the trial into a condemnation of Scott.
 He was found guilty, but an official reprimand from the Secretary of War and suspension at half pay for two months were relatively mild punishments, and Bragg was not deterred from future criticisms of his superiors.